Discover the interconnections of architecture.

 Who is it for?

 We aim to create an interdisciplinary group and approach in understanding space.
-Welcomed disciplines are; dance, architecture, visual arts, performance art, acting, cinema, moving image, photography, graphic design, interior design and literature.
+Our participants come from a variety of disciplines including dance, architecture, visual arts, performance art, acting, cinema, moving image, dramaturgy, game design, photography, graphic design, interior design and literature.

 The course will be taught in English.

-All participants will be provided with a Certificate of Participation from the Viral Institute of Performance Architecture (VIPA).
+All participants who complete the course will be provided with a Certificate of Participation from the Viral Institute of Performance Architecture (VIPA).

 Toolbox; Course Methodologies & References